iotivity/IoTivity-Getting-Started/gsg-gtk.md

    #increment as new versions are created (e.g. otgc-2.10.0.deb))
    ```

-3. Launch the Linux OTGC client by running this command:
+3. Launch the Linux OTGC client by running this command (or locate and click the application icon):

    ```